GSA/code-gov-web/_draft_content/02_compliance/05-metadata-schema-definition.md

     *   `twitter`: [string] The username of the project's Twitter account
     *   `phone`: [string] The phone number to contact a project.
 *   `partners`: [array] A list of strings containing the acronyms of agencies partnering on the project.
-*   `exemption`: [integer] The exemption that excuses the project from government-wide reuse.
+*   `exemption`: [number] The exemption that excuses the project from government-wide reuse.
     *   `1`: The sharing of the source code is restricted by law or regulation, including—but not limited to—patent or intellectual property law, the Export Asset Regulations, the International Traffic in Arms Regulation, and the Federal laws and regulations governing classified information.
     *   `2`: The sharing of the source code would create an identifiable risk to the detriment of national security, confidentiality of Government information, or individual privacy.
     *   `3`: The sharing of the source code would create an identifiable risk to the stability, security, or integrity of the agency's systems or personnel.